3dGrabber/RiderRemoteDebug/README.md

 - open an ssh tunnel (no need for port forwarding and whatnot)
 - start and connect the remote debuggee to the local IDE

-# Setup
+## Setup

 - Copy the script into the root of your project
 - Adjust settings, line 3 to 7
 - Create a run configuration for the script
 - Create a "Mono Remote" debug configuration (port number must match)

-# Debug
+## Debug

 1. Run "Mono Remote"
 2. Run "RiderRemoteDebug"

-# Possible Improvements
+## Possible Improvements

-- Find a way to run "Mono Remote" & "RiderRemoteDebug" at once
+- find a way to run "Mono Remote" & "RiderRemoteDebug" at once
 - .Net Core support
-- Create a standalone Run configuration with UI to fill in `remote_host`, `remote_path` etc.
+- create a standalone Run configuration with UI to fill in `remote_host`, `remote_path` etc.
 - Windows support (rsync?)
 - support for ssh key files/passwords
 - integrate with Rider's `Debugger/Remote debug`
+- when the session is aborted locally, the remote debug session stays alive, waiting.
+Find a way to avoid that.